-Any member of the HMIS Steering Committee is eligible to serve on any subcommittees and are approved by a simple majority vote of the GA HMIS Steering Committee Members.
+The GA HMIS consists of two types of Subcommittees - Standing Subcommittees and Ad Hoc Subcommittees.
+Any member of the HMIS Steering Committee is eligible to serve on any subcommittees.
+For membership on the Standing Committee, candidates must be approved by a simple majority vote of the GA HMIS Steering Committee Members.